-Pertussis is easily spread by coughing or sneezing while having the disease and spreading it to others by not washing hands or just being in close contact.
+Pertussis is easily spread by coughing, sneezing, not washing hands or just being in close contact.
 Babies are highly sensitive to pertussis and can have severe reactions to the disease, including death.
-It can be vital to the safety of your children that those around your infant, older siblings, alternate care givers, grandparents, receive the whooping cough vaccine.
-Because of how easily it is spread to infants, those coming in close contact with babies on a daily basis should be vaccinated against pertussis.
+It is vital to the safety of your children that those around your infant including older siblings, alternate care givers, and grandparents, receive the whooping cough vaccine.
+Because of how easily the disease is spread to infants, anyone coming in close contact with babies on a daily basis should be vaccinated against pertussis.

 To obtain vaccinations, contact your health care provider or call the Chautauqua County Health Department at 1-866-604-6789.
-For more information on Pertussis, please visit www.cdc.gov.
+For more information on Pertussis/Whooping Cough, visit www.cdc.gov.